utsaslab/RECIPE/README.md

 Apart from benchmark code with `ycsb.cpp`, we provide simple example codes (`P-*/example.cpp` for each RECIPE index) to help developers who want to apply RECIPE indexes into their own project to easily identify how to use each index's APIs.
 These example source codes run insert and lookup operations with custom integer keys.
-For more details of usage for each index including string key type, please refer to `README.md` in each index's directory and `ycsb.cpp` as well.
+For more details of usage for each index, please refer to `P-*/README.md` in each index's directory and `ycsb.cpp` as well.

 ### Recommended use cases

+1. `P-CLHT` is appropriate to be used for the applications requiring the superior performance of point queries.
+2. `P-HOT` is useful to be employed for the applications consisting of read-dominated workloads.
+3. `P-BwTree` provides the well-balanced performance of insertion, lookup, and range scan operations for the applications using integer-type keys.
+4. `P-ART` is suitable to be used for the applications using intertion-dominated workloads while also requiring a small portion of range queries.
+5. `P-Masstree` provides the well-balanced performance of insertion, lookup, and range scan operations for the applications employing either integer or string keys.

 ## Artifact Evaluation